Department : Grad Counseling Ldrship Education

 Chess In The Schools.
 Proposal for funding for initial chess program at Jonas Bronck Academy (middle school on college campus).
 May.
 Funded.
 Author.

-Created the Optimal College Readiness Center through a grant.
-The Center has been institutionalized by Manhattan College’s SOE and provides Manhattan College student services to local schools.
-College students from all majors work with urban city middle school and high school students to encourage them to succeed and go to College.
+Dr. Fitzpatrick created the Optimal College Readiness Center through a grant.
+The Center has been institutionalized by Manhattan College and provides Manhattan College student services to local schools.
+College undergraduate and graduate students from all majors work with urban city middle school and high school students to encourage them to succeed and go to College.